The heat from the ginger and tang from the lemon pair splendidly in this simple Ginger Lemon Curd. It’s great in cakes, on toast, and over ice cream.

 And when you are done with your exercise, you can enjoy this simple and light dessert.

-Make this Ginger and Lemon Curd on a few days before your dinner party.
-If you don’t like ginger, just leave it out and make a basic lemon curd.
+Make this Ginger Lemon Curd a few days before your dinner party.
+If you don’t like ginger, leave it out and make a basic lemon curd.
 No need to change the recipe.

 - 6 egg yolks